 Greek Yogurt and Cucumber Sauce for Fish is a simple, no-cook sauce containing Greek yogurt, cucumbers and seasoned with dill.
 Serve alongside grilled or pan-fried fish.
-Also excellent with any kind of seafood patties.

 In case you’re wondering, this simple sauce is most likely a close relative of Greek tzatziki sauce, but we’ve never called it that.
-Probably because we weren’t sure how to say it or spell the word.
+Probably because we weren’t sure how to say or spell the word.

-This recipe for Greek Yogurt and Cucumber Sauce for Fish was adapted from a rather old book, Best Recipes From the Backs of Boxes, Bottles, Cans and Jars by Ceil Dyer.
+This recipe for Greek Yogurt and Cucumber Sauce for Fish was adapted from a rather old book, Best Recipes From the Backs of Boxes, Bottles, Cans, and Jars by Ceil Dyer.
 I use to serve it with salmon loaf made from canned salmon, but since I rarely use canned salmon anymore, it has become one of my favorite accompaniments for grilled salmon.

 If you also need to expand your seafood library, my 3 favorite recipes on this blog are: Almond Salmon, Pizza Fish (great for the kids), and pan-fried tilapia with Spicy Cowboy Sparkle Dust.
 Greek Yogurt and Cucumber Sauce for Fish now makes the fourth.

 I’ve been making this condiment/sauce for years with sour cream.
 But now that I have homemade Greek yogurt in my fridge at all times, I substitute Greek yogurt for sour cream.
 Tastes even better.

 - 1/3 cup mayonnaise (I like olive oil or reduced fat)